A Frobenius group analog for Camina triples: Properties of Frobenius triples

 \section{Properties of Frobenius triples}

 We now study Frobenius triples and we determine some of their properties.
-We first show that if we have a Frobenius triple where the ``psuedo complement'' actually complements the lower term in the triple, then in fact, we have a Frobenius group.
+We first show that if we have a Frobenius triple where the ``pseudo-complement'' actually complements the lower term in the triple, then in fact, we have a Frobenius group.

 \begin{lem} Let $(G,N,M)$ be a Frobenius triple.
 If there exists a subgroup $H \le G$ that satisfies $H \cap N = 1$, then $MH$ is a Frobenius group with Frobenius kernel $M$.
 In particular, $M$ is nilpotent. \end{lem}